Xsolla-ZK/app-starter-kit/README.md

 # Xsolla ZK App Starter Kit

+> **⚠️ NOTICE: This version is not very stable.
+Please use the version from the `next` branch for better stability.**

 Welcome to the **Xsolla ZK App Starter Kit** - a comprehensive development template built on top of the [Xsolla ZK UI Design System](https://github.com/Xsolla-ZK/Xsolla-ZK-UI).
 This starter kit provides a foundation for building cross-platform applications using modern React Native and web technologies with a unified design system.

 ## 🚀 Key Technologies